-Crush the candy canes in a plastic zip-top bag, set aside.
+Crush the candy canes in a plastic zip-top bag, and set them aside.

-Prepare a sheet pan with a wax paper liner or parchment paper, leaving enough paper on the edges to lift the bark after it’s set.
+Line a baking sheet pan with a wax paper liner or parchment paper, leaving enough paper on the edges to lift the bark after it’s set.

-Place the dark chocolate in the microwave with 1 teaspoon of canola oil, stirring every 30 seconds until melted.
+Place the dark chocolate in a microwave safe glass bowl with one teaspoon of canola oil, and melt it by heating it on high for 15-30 second increments, stirring between each interval until melted.
 You could also do this in a double boiler if you prefer.

-Add one teaspoon peppermint extract, stir to combine, and pour out onto the wax paper prepared baking sheet.
-Spread with an offset spatula to your desired thickness, I like it thinner.
+Add one teaspoon of peppermint extract, stir to combine, and pour out onto the prepared pan.
+Spread with an offset spatula to your desired thickness; I like it thinner.
 Mine was about 10″x7″.

 Repeat the microwave process with the white chocolate chips and canola oil.

-Add one teaspoon peppermint extract, stir and pour the melted white chocolate on top of the dark chocolate, spreading to the edges.
+Add one teaspoon of peppermint extract, stir and pour the melted white chocolate on top of the dark chocolate (bottom layer), spreading to the edges.

 Top with the crushed candy canes and freeze again until set.

-Break the dark chocolate peppermint bark into small pieces.
+Once the dark chocolate peppermint bark is completely set, break it into small pieces.